 Can tooth enamel be repaired?
 It is a question that dental experts have long answered.
 You cannot regrow your tooth enamel.
 Tooth enamel cannot even repair itself, as well.
-However, a compassionate dentist in Bella Vista, NSW advises that there are ways to protect your enamel.
+However, dentists advise that there are ways to protect your enamel.
 As a result, you can keep your enamel’s strength and repair what was left.

 Tooth enamel is the thin and rigid outer layer of your teeth’s surface.
 It serves as the protection of your teeth against decay.
 In general, tooth enamel is the hardest mineral substance in the body.
 It is even harder than the bones.
 However, we tend to put it at risk, unintentionally.
 Enamel erosion takes place from the acids that develop through the food and drinks we take.

 Enamel is the primary defense of our tooth.
 However, it is prone to wear and tear.
 Furthermore, enamel weakens due to overexposure to acids that attack the tooth’s surface.
 These acids come from the different foods and drinks we take.

 Here are the usual symptoms that you may notice to identify enamel erosion.